davidderoure/origin/README.md

 Open your browser to: http://localhost:5000

-## Experiments in IPC
+# Experiments in IPC

+This is very simple client-server code using different IPC methods, in order to make a preliminary assessment of what would be best for the backend integration of the python code to be called by C# and potentially to call C#

-# Web server for prototyping
+## Web server for prototyping

 pip install fastapi uvicorn